Running is a great way to get fit, feel better within yourself, and make long-lasting friendships with fellow runners.

 How to start running and enjoy it: 12 tips for beginners

-Buy a pair of decent running shoes
+#1 Buy a pair of decent running shoes

-A decent pair of running shoes is a must for any beginner runner.
+A decent pair of running shoes are a must for any beginner runner.

 My advice would be to find a pair that feels comfortable to wear, but don’t shell out too much money on shoes just yet.